 - The sixteen Myers-Briggs types - Some really excellent longer descriptions (up to about four pages) of each of the types.
 Draws out more of the subtle differences between whole types, to help you decide between them.

 - Jungian function theory - This is the basis of the M-B system, and gives a clearer idea of the dynamics involved in the inter-relationship between preferences.
 A good, clear description. ** The 'working out the letters' approach is really just a shortcut for getting at the underlying dynamics discussed here. ** If you are unsure between (for example) INFP and INFJ, then compare Introverted Feeling/Extraverted Intuition with Introverted Intuition/Extraverted Feeling.

-- Working out your team role - A look at one's role at work and a comparison with psychological type, providing a possible basis for understanding the stress points and potential directions for change or challenge in your job.
+- Working out your team role from Team Technology - A look at one's role at work and a comparison with psychological type, providing a possible basis for understanding the stress points and potential directions for change or challenge in your job.
 The roles are based on the eight Function-Attitudes.